 11) Make the changes in the company while the sun is shining

-Just when you and your team think it has been a good ride this year, is when you should avoid falling into the comfort zone the most.
+Just when you and your team think it has been a good year is when you should avoid falling into the comfort zone the most.
 Jack’s philosophy is that you have to implement tweaks and changes when customers are happy, when employees are happy, because the effects will be felt very minimally, and slowly.
 But they should be positive effects.

 “My philosophy is repair the roof while it is still sunshine.
 When the company is good, change the company.
 When the company is in trouble, be careful, don’t move.
 If the storm comes, you don’t go up and repair the roof – you’ll be destroyed.
 Every time when I feel something good, when my team says ‘wow we’ve had a wonderful year’ – I know that’s the signal we have to change.
 That will make you totally different.
 At a small company, you can never have a wonderful day to enjoy for long.”